The Ever-Shifting Code

 ASHRAE 90.1 is the code with the most direct impact on glass and glazing usage for windows in buildings with four stories or higher.

 Higher efficiency requirements mean glazing and fenestration are receiving increased scrutiny.
-Window-to-wall-ratios are actively being analyzed for optimal reductions.
+Window-to-wall ratios are actively being analyzed for optimal reductions.
+Designers must look at the performance of the entire window, which also includes the frame.
 New requirements for U-values and solar heat gain coefficient (SHGC) limits are creating demand for high-performance glass and glazings.
-Designers must also look at the performance of the entire window, which also includes the frame.
+For more information, see “Understanding Framing and Performance Values.”

 Increased Adoption of Voluntary Green Programs

-While energy codes are becoming more stringent and more states continue to adopt mandatory energy codes, voluntary sustainability and energy efficiency programs also are increasing.
+As energy codes become more stringent, and more states adopt mandatory energy codes, voluntary sustainability and energy efficiency programs also are increasing.

-The United States Green Building Council reports that its Leadership in Energy and Environmental Design (LEED) certification program has seen a steady, gradual increase in project registrations from 2000 through the release of LEED v4 in 2016.
-In fact, the latest version of LEED endorses the Cradle to Cradle Certified™ program, indicating a stronger commitment to material health and improving the impact of buildings on the well-being of humans and the environment.
+The United States Green Building Council reports that its Leadership in Energy and Environmental Design (LEED) certification program has seen a steady, gradual increase in project registrations from 2000 through the release of LEED v4 in 2016 – with LEED v5 expected to be released in 2025.
+In fact, the current version of LEED endorses the Cradle to Cradle Certified® program, indicating a stronger commitment to material health and improving the impact of buildings on the well-being of humans and the environment.
+For more information on top sustainability certifications across the industry, see “Sustainability Certifications and Standards.”

-Energy codes are dynamically driving the way glass and coatings are used in buildings in their mission to reduce their impact on the built environment.
-Progressively higher mandates in energy efficiency are pushing manufacturers to look beyond traditional aesthetics and are giving birth to a new generation of higher performance glass paired with new glazing technology.
+With the mission to reduce the impact buildings have on the environment, energy codes are dynamically driving the way glass and coatings are used.
+Progressively higher mandates in energy efficiency are pushing manufacturers to look beyond traditional aesthetics and are giving birth to a new generation of higher-performance glass paired with new glazing technology.